zenlizard77/petclinic/README.md

 ```
 ## Pipeline

-Once things are ready in Jenkins you can deploy a PipeLine using the pipeline script found below and in the file Petclinic-JenkinsPOC.pipeline.
+Once things are ready in Jenkins you can deploy a PipeLine using the pipeline script found below or from the file Petclinic-JenkinsPOC.pipeline.
 It contains the steps to download, compile, test, build the container, scan, and upload the image into Artifactory.
-I have also included the output from a successful run in petclinic-pipeline.output file.
+I have also included the output from a successful run in the petclinic-pipeline.output file.

 ```
 pipeline {